What we did

 The next ACT national test date is July 18.
 ACT is in close contact with test centers regarding their ability to administer the test.

-Schools that serve as test centers still have the option of administering the June test, even if they are closed for the regular school year.
-We are working closely with test centers right now and will be communicating beginning May 26, 2020 the status of test centers for the June test date.
+Schools that serve as test centers still have the option of administering the ACT test, even if they are closed for the regular school year.
+We are working closely with test centers right now and will be communicating the status of test centers for the upcoming test date.

 ...was reduced capacity due to social distancing?